Exceptional Circumstances in a Contested Bail Application

 - The availability of support services

 - The vulnerability of the accused due to mental health issues

 Our strategy was to rely on our client’s intellectual disability and the availability of support services and stable accommodation.
-Luke McMahon, also a lawyer at our Broadmeadows office and the one who briefed Tyson to appear on behalf of the client for a contested bail application, gathered helpful material from the client’s Department of Health and Human Services (‘DHHS’) case worker.
+We gathered helpful material from the client’s Department of Health and Human Services (‘DHHS’) case worker.
 This was done to evidence the client’s intellectual disability.
 Luke also spoke with the client’s mother about attending court to give evidence about the support she can offer.

 Cross Examining the Informant